 Catapult: The Long-Reaching History of a Prominent Medieval Siege Engine

 One of the most iconic images of the European Middle Ages is the castle.
 This defensive structure was often heavily fortified and provided its inhabitants with much-needed safety.
 It was usually quite difficult for an enemy to capture a castle, and for that, an attacking army needed siege engines.
-One of the most important and efficient siege engines was the catapult.
+The catapult was one of the most efficient of these war machines.

 The Roman Onager